What is Weed Abatement?

 The City of Petaluma has an official Weed Abatement program that involves the Fire Protection Bureau and the Neighborhood Preservation team.

+For the 2023 year, the compliance date is/was May 31.
 The program begins each year with a City Council resolution declaring weeds to be a public nuisance.
 Weed Abatement notices are mailed to property owners with properties which, if not abated, can pose a fire hazard during the dry season.

 Inspections are conducted throughout the dry season, and the property must be maintained in order to remain in compliance.
 Even if a property owner abates their property early in the season, there is potential for re-growth, which must be abated again.
 If at any time the property is determined to be a hazard, the property may be abated by the City without additional notice.